Binary-Clan/Airline-Reservation-System/README.md

 ## API Gateway
 ![2 (1)](https://github.com/user-attachments/assets/b99dcabf-dfc2-47c7-bc91-438aac1b509c)

-Next, we have the API Gateway, implemented with Spring Cloud.
-The API Gateway acts as a single entry point for all client requests.
-It routes these requests to the appropriate backend services, handles load balancing, and provides security features.
+API Gateway acts as a reverse proxy, providing a single entry point for all client requests to our microservices-based airline reservation system.
+It routes requests to the appropriate services—frontend, flight information, reservation, and reservation viewer—ensuring simplified client interaction and consistent request handling.
+The gateway enforces security policies, including authentication and authorization, and implements rate limiting to protect against abuse.
+It also manages service discovery and load balancing, ensuring high availability and reliability.
+Centralized logging and monitoring aid in performance optimization and debugging.
+By transforming and aggregating requests and responses, the API Gateway enhances efficiency and reduces client-side complexity, making it an essential component of our system's architecture.

 ![4](https://github.com/user-attachments/assets/d5f27af5-3135-40a5-8c19-0c54ee098305)

-Our API Gateway is a crucial component that manages and routes client requests to various backend services.
-It leverages Netflix Eureka for service discovery, allowing it to dynamically locate services and route traffic accordingly.
+In this setup, an API request is sent through the API Gateway to the FLIGHT-INFORMATION-SERVICE.
+The service is registered on the Eureka server, which acts as a service registry.
+When a client sends a request to the API Gateway at http://localhost:8765/FLIGHT-INFORMATION-SERVICE/airline_reservation/api/flights, the gateway uses the service discovery mechanism to locate the FLIGHT-INFORMATION-SERVICE from Eureka.
+It then forwards the request to the appropriate instance of the flight information service.
+The gateway dynamically routes the request based on the service name, and the flight information service processes the request and returns the response.
+This setup simplifies client interactions by providing a single access point, handles service discovery and routing, and ensures that the client doesn't need to know the actual locations of the microservices.

 ## User Interface